djalbat/propagate-cli/README.md

 1. If you chose to answer 'no' at a save prompt, Propagate will assume that you do not want to propagate the package and will adjust all the remaining updates accordingly.

 2. If you chose to answer 'no' at a build prompt, Propagate will continue with the update.
 The rationale behind this is that the update in question might not be to a package but instead to a large binary that may need its `package.json` file updated with the latest dependencies but may not need to be built right away.
-It is also worth nothing that you do not need to rebuild a package before publishing if all you are doing is updating its dependencies.
+Also bear in mind that you do not need to rebuild a package before publishing if all you are doing is updating its dependencies.
 Therefore you can safely answer 'no' at the build prompt even for propagated packages.

 3. If you choose to answer 'no' at a Git prompt, much the same rationale as for building holds.